handoutz/firestorm-dockerbuild/README.md

 cp ./autobuild /usr/bin/autobuild
 ```
 ## HowTo use it
-To compile Firestorm, you would have to:
+To compile Firestorm, you have to:

 Install mercurial
 ```
 dnf install mercurial